vxel/ialon/README.md

 Run the org.delaunois.ialon.DesktopLauncher Gradle Task.

+Use Backspace to switch between desktop and mobile mode.
+In the Desktop mode :
+- Use Q,S,D,Z keys to move left, backward, right and forward
+- Use the mouse to rotate the camera
+- Use mouse left to add the selected block and mouse right to remove it
+- Use Esc key to exit
+- Use Space key to jump or to swim
+- Use F key to switch the Fly mode
+- In Fly mode, use de Up and Down arrow keys to go up or down.

 ## Android Version

 Currently, you need android-studio to import the projet, build the code, upload the apk on a connected Android device and to run it.
+In Fly mode, use the Jump + Forward or Backward buttons to go up or down.

 # Screenshots